 "The building was 100% leased well in advance of occupancy.
 This reflects the premium quality of the building and its superb walkable location in Royal Oak."
 Etkin principal Douglas Etkin, discussing Etkin's 74,000 square foot luxury office building, set to open downtown in 2018.

 Construction of the medical center began in May 2018, and the building is expected to be completed in mid-2020.
-Construction of the parking garage began in June 2018 and is expected to be open in June 2019.
+The 581 space 11 Mile parking structure is now open, and Royal Oak's new city hall and police station are currently being constructed with anticipated occupancy in the summer of 2020.
 For more information and updates about the entire project, please visit RethinkRO.

 The former Northwood Shopping Center at the southwest corner of Woodward Avenue and 13 Mile Road is currently the site of a new $32.8 million development.
 The 183,000-square-foot complex will feature green space, landscape gardens and an assemblage area to host festivals and fairs.
 Set for completion in the first quarter of 2020, Woodward Corners is expected to bring over 30 new businesses to Royal Oak, including a new hotel, Panera Bread, Brown Iron Brewhouse, New Order Coffee, Wahlburgers, Grabbagreen, AKT Fitness, and Woodward Corner Market by Meijer.

 Developed by Burton-Katzman, this proposed mixed use project will bring 428 parking spaces, 19,000 sf of retail and 77,000 sf of new office space to Downtown Royal Oak.
 Construction is planned to begin in 2019.

 Construction is complete with this $4 million mixed-use, three story building developed by Royal Oak-based Kinetic Creations as its new headquarters on 4th Street.
 For leasing opportunities, click here.